 / Published August 15, 2019

-The success of Air Force Junior ROTC would not be possible without the expertise and dedication of its Aerospace Science Instructors.
+The success of Air Force Junior ROTC would not be possible without the expertise and dedication of the nearly 1,900 retired Airmen who serve as Aerospace Science Instructors.

 Air Force Junior ROTC is a full program, and not confined to the “regular” school day and not confined to the classroom.
 Air Force Junior ROTC instructors conduct academic classes during the regular school day, but also supervise Leadership Development Requirements (LDRs) after regular school hours.
 LDRs are experiential learning activities like drill teams, academic bowl teams, marksmanship teams, etc. A robust and successful AFJROTC program will often have several active LDRs at any time of year.